mmsharepoint/tab-office-offer-creation-csharp/README.md

 ## Summary

-This sample is a Teams personal Tab to act as a Microsoft 365 across application (Teams, Outlook, Office) including a search-based messaging extension to act in Teams and Outlook.
+This sample is a Teams personal Tab to act as a Microsoft 365 across application (Teams, Outlook, Office) to act in Teams and Outlook.
 The App will create custom offer documents based on a custom SharePoint content type with custom document template for further processing such as review and finalization (PDF archive).

 App live in action inside Teams